T R A V E L / C I T Y G U I D E S

 5. Award-Winning Cocktails ...

-Discover this latin-inspired, award-winning cocktail bar in Brooklyn.
+Discover this award-winning, Latin-inspired cocktail bar in Brooklyn ...

 A mixology dream team lies behind Leyenda, where Clover Club’s Julie Reiner joins Ivy Mix – 2016’s Best American Bartender – to create a relaxed tropical hideaway in Brooklyn.
 Behind the rustic wood-topped bar, Mix lives up to her name as she crafts a tightly-curated menu of exquisite cocktail concoctions.
-Try the Moontower – a heady mix of Trinidadian pineapple & Jamaican rums, verjus and lime oils – while sitting on the leafy patio, or inside beneath the pressed-tin ceilings and colourful mismatched cupboards.
-Cocktails are perfectly paired with bar snacks by chef Sue Torres, whose spinach and manchego empanadas and house-made tortilla chips with guacamole are irresistible. $$
+Try the Moontower – a heady mix of Trinidadian pineapple & Jamaican rums, verjus and lime oils – while sitting on the leafy patio, or inside beneath the pressed-tin ceilings. $$

 221 Smith Street, Brooklyn, NY 11201